Sexual violence: Statistics

+The below table shows the annual rate of sexual violence reports according to the United Nations Office on Drugs and Crime.

+Estimate of prevalence

-Sexual violence is a widely underreported phenomenon, therefore available statistics are unlikely to inform about the true scale of the problem.
+Sexual violence is a generally underreported phenomenon, therefore available statistics are unlikely to inform about the true scale of the problem.
 The available data are scanty and fragmented.
 Police data, for instance, are often incomplete and limited.
 Data from medico-legal clinics, on the other hand, may be biased towards the more violent incidents of sexual abuse.
 In addition, the proportion of people who seek medical services for immediate problems related to sexual violence is also relatively small.

 Reasons for non-reporting include shame and embarrassment, fear of not being believed, fear of the perpetrator of the crime, fear of the legal process, or disbelief that the police would be able to do anything to help them.
 Men are even more reluctant to report sexual violence due to extreme embarrassment and concerns about opinions of other people, their masculinity and the fact that they were unable to prevent the assault.
 Thus information about the extent of sexual violence against males is especially limited.
 Child sexual abuse is also largely underreported.
 Most of the data comes from asking adults about their past experiences.

 One of the reasons for non-reporting is that children lack independent access to resources.
 They normally require the cooperation of one of their parents who may refuse to believe their child, or may, in fact, be the perpetrator.

 Data on sexual violence typically come from police, clinical settings, nongovernmental organizations and survey research.
 The relationship between these sources and the global magnitude of the problem of sexual violence may be viewed as corresponding to an iceberg floating in water (see diagram).
 The small visible tip represents cases reported to police.
 A larger section may be elucidated through survey research and the work of nongovernmental organizations.

+The percentage of population which was according to statistical surveys victim to sexual violence in the previous 12 months is shown below.